munabedan/iceberg/site/README.md

 ## Usage

-The directory structure in this repository mimics the sitemap hierarchy of the website.
-This aims to help contributors find the source files needed to make their changes faster.
-To understand the layout and naming, it is helpful to have some basic understandings of the MkDocs framework defaults.
+The directory structure in this repository aims to mimic the sitemap hierarchy of the website.
+This helps contributors find the source files needed when updating or adding new documentation.
+It's helpful to have some basic understanding of the MkDocs framework defaults.

 ### MkDocs background

 In MkDocs, the [`docs_dir`](https://www.mkdocs.org/user-guide/configuration/#docs_dir) points to the root directory containing the source markdown files for an MkDocs project.
-By default, this points to the `docs` directory.
-When you build MkDocs `mkdocs build`, MkDocs generates the static site in the [`site_dir`](https://www.mkdocs.org/user-guide/configuration/#site_dir) becomes the root of that project for the generated site.
+By default, this points to directory named `docs` in the same location as the [`mkdocs.yaml` file](https://www.mkdocs.org/user-guide/configuration/#introduction).
+Use `mkdocs build`is used to build the project.
+During the build, MkDocs generates the static site in the [`site_dir`](https://www.mkdocs.org/user-guide/configuration/#site_dir) which becomes the root of that project for the generated site.

 ### Iceberg docs layout

-The static Iceberg website and versioned documentation live together under the `/site` directory of the main Iceberg repository.
-The `/site/docs` directory is named that way to follow the [MkDocs convention](https://www.mkdocs.org/user-guide/configuration/#docs_dir), while the nested `/site/docs/docs` directory is an analog to the "Docs" navigation tab.
-The `/site/docs/nightly` directory contains the current state of the versioned documentation with local revisions.
+The static Iceberg website lives under the `/site` directory, while the versioned documentation lives under the `/docs` of the main Iceberg repository.
+The `/site/docs` directory is named that way to follow the [MkDocs convention](https://www.mkdocs.org/user-guide/configuration/#docs_dir).
+The `/docs` directory contains the current state of the versioned documentation with local revisions.
+Notice that the root `/site` and `/docs` just happened to share the same naming convention as MkDocs but does not correlate to the mkdocs

-The static Iceberg site pages are Markdown files that live at `/site/docs/.*md`.
-The versioned documentation are Markdown files that are added at the nested docs directy `/site/docs/docs/<version>/docs/*.md` files.
-Notice the location of the `mkdocs.yml`.
-Looking at this though, you may ask where the older versions and javadocs are.
+The static Iceberg site pages are Markdown files that live at `/site/docs/*.md`.
+The versioned documentation are Markdown files that live at `/docs/docs/*.md` files.
+You may ask where the older versions of the docs and javadocs are, which is covered later in the build section.

 ```
-./site/
+.
+├── docs (versioned)
+│   ├── docs
+│   │   ├── assets
+│   │   ├── api.md
+│   │   ├── ...
+│   │   └── table-migration.md
+│   └── mkdocs.yml
+└── site (non-versioned)
     ├── docs
-│   ├── assets
-│   ├── nightly
-│   │   ├── docs
-│   │   │   ├── assets
-│   │   │   ├── api.md
-│   │   │   ├── ...
-│   │   │   └── table-migration.md
-│   │   └── mkdocs.yml (versioned)
     │   ├── about.md
     │   ├── ...
     │   └── view-spec.md
     ├── ...
     ├── Makefile
-├── mkdocs.yml (non-versioned)
+    ├── mkdocs.yml
     └── requirements.txt
 ```
 ### Building the versioned docs

-The Iceberg versioned docs are committed in the orphan `docs` branch and mounted using [git worktree](https://git-scm.com/docs/git-worktree) at build time.
+The Iceberg versioned docs are committed in the [orphan `docs` branch](https://github.com/apache/iceberg/tree/docs) and mounted using [git worktree](https://git-scm.com/docs/git-worktree) at build time.
 The `docs` branch contains the versioned documenation source files at the root.
-These versions exist at the `/site/docs/docs/<version>` directory once added to the worktree.
-The `nightly` and `latest` versions, are soft links to the `/site/docs/nightly` directory and greatest release version in the `docs` branch.
-There is also a `javadoc` branch that contains prior staticly generated versions of the javadocs mounted at `/site/docs/javadoc/<version>`.
+These versions are mounted at the `/site/docs/docs/<version>` directory at build time.
+The `latest` version, is a soft link to the most recent [semver version](https://semver.org/) in the `docs` branch.
+There is also an [orphan `javadoc` branch](https://github.com/apache/iceberg/tree/javadoc) that contains prior staticly generated versions of the javadocs mounted at `/site/docs/javadoc/<version>` during build time.

 The docs are built, run, and released using [make](https://www.gnu.org/software/make/manual/make.html).
 The [Makefile](Makefile) and the [common shell script](dev/common.sh) support the following command: